-IGSP's information systems are designed to minimize time spent on staging data for analysis and maximize efficiency of analysis.
-In practical terms this means that data access is continuous throughout the Institute, and datasets visible on a networked laptop are also available to thousands of CPU cores on the Duke Shared Cluster Resource (DSCR), a high-performance computational resource shared by researchers across the university.
-The IGSP computational team also offers specialized and exotic computational resources through virtualization, using both University and "cloud"-based resources.
+GCB's information systems are designed to minimize time spent on staging data for analysis and maximize efficiency of analysis.
+In practical terms this means that data access is continuous throughout the Center, and datasets visible on a networked laptop are also available to thousands of CPU cores on the Duke Shared Cluster Resource (DSCR), a high-performance computational resource shared by researchers across the university.
+The GCB informatics team also offers specialized and exotic computational resources through virtualization, using both University and cloud-based resources

-IGSP's DNA Microarray Core, Proteomics Core, and Sequencing Core facilities use the centralized storage, so that IGSP scientists can easily acquire large datasets and set them up for analysis.
+The Proteomics and Metabolomics Core, Genomic Sequencing Core, and Microarray Core facilities use GCB’s centralized storage, so that researchers can easily acquire large datasets and set them up for analysis.
 The Microarray and Proteomics Cores use the "Express" data repository for data distribution and analysis for major projects.
-"Express" has been developed by IGSP programmers to ease data production activities in the cores and provide a true repository for data of abiding scientific interest.
+"Express" has been developed by GCB (formerly IGSP) programmers to ease data production activities in the cores and provide a true repository for data of abiding scientific interest.
 The system has been used to automate data storage and analysis, and it is being expanded to increase its flexibility and capability.